wn9237/rest_spec/markdowns/newresources/thumbnailset.md

 # thumbnailSet resource type

-The ThumbnailSet type is a keyed collection of [Thumbnail](thumbnail.md) objects.
+The **thumbnailSet** type is a keyed collection of [thumbnail](thumbnail.md) objects.
 It is used to represent a set of thumbnails associated with a single file on OneDrive.

 ### JSON representation